Kawasaki Heavy Industries & CRRC Qingdao Sifang C151C: Design

 The C151C was the first and only MRT rolling stock to be fitted with tip-up seats until April 2021 when the second batch of the T251 trains entered service in tandem with the opening of the Thomson–East Coast Line Stage 2.

-The C151C retains the design and specifications from the earlier C151B trains but sports LTA's new corporate livery already introduced on the C951 trains, incorporating green and red stripes (representing the colours of the North-South and East-West MRT lines) against the black and white background.
+The C151C retains the design and specifications from the earlier C151B trains but sports LTA's new corporate livery already introduced on the C951 trains, incorporating green and red stripes (representing the colors of the North-South and East-West MRT lines) against the black and white background.

-The C151C is the second train type to be equipped with STARIS 2.0, which consists of two LCD screens displaying travel information and advertisements.
+The C151C is the second train type to be equipped with STARiS (SMRT Active Route Map Information System) 2.0, which consists of two LCD screens displaying travel information and advertisements.
 Travel information includes upcoming stations and door closing warnings.

 Equipment

 Main propulsion controller

 The C151C trains are the fifth commuter type Electric Multiple Unit (EMU) to feature electric systems fully manufactured by Fuji Electric.
 Propulsion is controlled by VVVF inverter with two-level IGBT semiconductor controller, rated at 415 kV.
 Each inverter unit controls two motors on one bogie (1C2M), and one motor car features two such units.
 Motors are three-phase AC induction type, model MLR120, with a maximum output of 150 kW.